zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.md

 * Soft Macro Model (SMM) Cortex-M33 SSE-200 subsystem for MPS2+ (AN521)
 * Cortex-M23 IoT Kit subsystem for MPS2+ (AN519)
-* Musca-A1 test chip board (Cortex-M33 SSE-200 subsystem)
+* Musca-A test chip board (Cortex-M33 SSE-200 subsystem)
 * Musca-B1 test chip board (Cortex-M33 SSE-200 subsystem)

 The files related to the supported platforms are contained under the `platform`